 Generally, nuclear sclerosis is not painful.
 However, it can be frustrating for older adults who must deal with it, especially for those who are avid readers.
 If it progresses far enough to form a cataract, your vision might deteriorate significantly, but you’re unlikely to experience pain.

 While cataracts might get bad enough to require lens replacement surgery, nuclear sclerosis itself does not usually need that much intervention.
 The following are some effective forms of nuclear sclerosis treatment:

 - Staying current on eye exams and prescriptions

 - Avoiding driving after dark

 The simple fact is that nuclear sclerosis is something that tends to happen with age.
 It’s not something to fear — just something to be aware of.
 Always get your eyes checked regularly and heed your doctor’s advice.

 Let Focus Labs Help with Your Eye Care As You Age

 While you might not be able to avoid nuclear sclerosis, there are steps you can take for the care of your eyes that may help halt its progress.
 At Focus Labs, you’ll find a variety of affordable eye care products that might make the aging process a little bit easier.
 Such as TOZAL, a dietary supplement that goes beyond the AREDS 2 formulation to support ocular health.
-Contact us if you have any questions about TOZAL or any of the FOCUS family of products.
+Shop for eye care products like TOZAL eye vitamins today!

 - What Is Nuclear Sclerosis? https://www.healthline.com/health/nuclear-sclerosis